madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 An efficient algorithm for producing such a list is the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), which goes like this

   - Initalize a boolean list of length $$n$$, which we will use to record whether or not each integer is prime.
-  - Zero and one are not prime.
+  - Zero and one are not prime, mark them so.
   - Two is prime, mark it as such.
-All other multiples of two are not prime, mark them so.
+All other multiples of two are not prime.
-  - The next unmarked number is not divisible by any of the primes we have already marked, so it must be prime; mark it, then mark all its multiples as not prime.
-(In the first case, this number is three).
+  - The next unmarked number is not divisible by any of the primes we have already marked, so it must be prime; mark it, then mark all its multiples as not prime.  (the first time we get to this step, this unmarked number is three).
   - Repeat the above procedure until the list is exhausted.

 There is one minor optimization to the above algorithm that it is always worth employing.
 When we find a prime $$p$$ we have, in previous steps, marked as non-prime all multiples of all primes in the interval $$\left[ 0, p \right]$$.
 This means that we must have found all non-primes less than $$p^2$$, for any composite number $$< p^2$$ must be divisible by some number $$< \sqrt{p^2} = p$$.
 So, when marking mulitples of a prime $$p$$, we can start marking at $$p^2$$.